Skip to main content

 About Los Katíos

 Los Katíos National Natural Park is a UNESCO World Heritage Site located in northwestern Colombia at the border with Panama, protecting a critical section of the Darién Gap.
-Covering approximately 72,000 hectares across Chocó and Antioquia, the park encompasses lowland tropical rainforest, swamp forests, and dramatic waterfalls of the Atrato River basin.
-The park forms part of the biological corridor connecting Central and South American ecosystems.
+[1] Covering approximately 72,000 hectares across Chocó and Antioquia departments, the park encompasses lowland tropical rainforest, swamp forests, and dramatic waterfalls of the Atrato River basin.
+The park forms part of the biological corridor connecting Central and South American ecosystems and is the only place in South America where a large number of Central American species occur.

 Wildlife Ecosystems

 The park's position at the meeting point of Central and South American faunas creates exceptional biodiversity.
 Jaguars, ocelots, giant anteaters, and three species of monkeys inhabit the forests.
-Over 450 bird species have been recorded, including great green macaws and harpy eagles.
-The Atrato River basin harbors river turtles, caimans, and endangered sawfish.
-The park provides habitat for the endangered Baird's tapir.
+Over 450 bird species have been recorded, representing more than 25 percent of all bird species reported for Colombia in an area less than 1 percent of Colombian territory.
+[1] The Atrato River basin harbors river turtles, caimans, the endangered American crocodile, and the West Indian manatee.
+The park provides critical habitat for the endangered Baird's tapir.

 Flora Ecosystems

 The park protects vast expanses of lowland tropical rainforest with massive canopy trees reaching 40 meters or more.
 The cativo (Prioria copaifera) swamp forests that line the Atrato floodplain are among the largest remaining stands of this threatened ecosystem type.
-Mangrove forests occur where the river system meets brackish coastal influences.
-The Chocó biogeographic influence brings extremely high rainfall and corresponding floristic richness.
+Nearly 20 percent of plant species are endemic to the Chocó-Darién moist forests.
+[1] Mangrove forests occur where the river system meets brackish coastal influences.

 Geology